2015 STATE LEGISLATIVE & REGULATORY PRIORITY ISSUES

 To see a list of all state and federal issues which have the potential to affect NAMIC members companies, and to learn more about them, please visit the Legislative & Regulatory Issues page.

-The NAIC is currently engaged in a substantial effort to enhance solvency regulation.
+The NAIC is currently engaged in a substantial effort to enhance solvency, corporate governance and enterprise risk regulation.
 The first two important pieces that are becoming active in the states are changes to the Model Holding Company Act and the Own Risk and Solvency Assessment.
-NAMIC made a significant effort this year to convince regulators to provide a compliance threshold for smaller companies related to the Enterprise Risk Report portion of the Holding Company Act.
-NAMIC advocates met with over 20 insurance departments on this topic.
-Thanks in part to our efforts, Kansas joined Texas with a $300 million compliance threshold and Idaho and Maine added language to their law providing regulators with clear flexibility to grant exemptions.
-In anticipation that many states will introduce the ORSA model next year, NAMIC has begun working with regulators and legislators to ensure that the confidentiality language in the ORSA proposal is sufficient and that the legislation is consistent with the provisions of the NAIC model.
+NAMIC has made significant efforts over the past two years to convince regulators to provide a compliance threshold or regulatory flexibility for smaller companies related to the Enterprise Risk Report portion of the Holding Company Act.
+To date, we have succeeded in securing this type of provision in 11 states (AL, FL, HI, ID, IN, KS, LA, ME, OH, TX, and VA).
+As of this writing, 20 states have enacted the ORSA model.
+NAMIC advocates have spent significant time working with regulators and legislators to ensure that the confidentiality language in the ORSA proposals is sufficient.

 317.875.5250 - Indianapolis | 202.628.1558 - Washington, D.C.